Dynamic-Book/doc/3-References/100-DyboApp/README.md

  edited documents.
 If the guess is not appropriate, the user can adjust the class group, course and topic from the dropdown lists.

-Below a mini view list from the recent documents in the selected class group and topic is presented.
+In the *My documents/Recent Documents* frame, are presented mini views of the recent documents of the selected class group/course/topic.
 A click in one of these mini views opens the document editor.
-From the ‘Recent Documents’ panel, the user can create a new document and import a pdf document.
-In the sketch, the courses drop down menu is missing.
+From the quick buttons, at the right, the user can create a new document or import a pdf document.
+In the hand sketch, the courses drop down menu is not represented.

 ## Document Editor

 ![Document sketch](images/image3.png)
 ![Document view](images/documentView.png)

-In the document editor, the user can annotate imported PDF documents.
+With the document editor, the user annotates imported PDF documents.
 On the top of its view, a horizontal toolbar gives access to the essential tools : pen, eraser, undo/redo operation and move action.
 At the right and the bottom of the view, there are wheel